-This review contains spoilers for the Vida finale.
+This review contains spoilers for Vida Season 1 Episode 6.

 Throughout the first season of Starz’s Vida, Lyn and Emma, and all the inhabitants of their East Los Angeles neighbourhood, have grappled with the concept of home.
 Is home where you grew up?
 Where your family is?
 Where your friends are?
 Perhaps more importantly, is it possible to build a new one, or repair one that has broken down and decayed?

 The Vida finale opens with Doña Lupe giving Lyn some kind of spiritual cleansing; home, then, might be where your culture and traditions reside.
 I know little about deep-rooted Mexican healing traditions, but the ethereal ceremony does a lot for Lyn.
 She finds her eyes suddenly open to the consequences of her actions.
 Karla has broken down.
 Johnny is losing business because of how he treated his fiancé.
 For him and Lyn to be together, they might need to move out of the neighbourhood.

 But is it that easy, to pick up your home and plant it somewhere else?

 Lyn doesn’t think so.
 Her gradual understanding of her choices and their consequences is mostly played for laughs, but it builds to heartbreak.
 She realises for perhaps the first time that her own satisfaction – I’m reluctant to say “happiness” – comes with a cost, and she isn’t willing to foot the bill.